May 22, 2022 Roberto Puzzanghera 379 comments

 qlogreceived: result=accepted code=250 reason=queueaccept detail= helo=test.machine.it email@example.com firstname.lastname@example.org relay=yes rcpthosts= size= email@example.com,firstname.lastname@example.org authtype=login encrypted=tls sslverified=no localip=192.168.200.162 localport=25 remoteip=192.168.200.162 remoteport=52602 remotehost= qp=30982 pid=30980

-Removes CNAME check in order to avoid getting large amounts of data of no interest in and that may overflow the response buffer.
+Avoids qmail getting large amounts of DNS data we have no interest in and that may overflow our response buffer.

 Originally designed for the purpose of receipt validation, it can also be used to limit the number of email a given IP and/or auth-user and/or domain can send in a given time interval.
 It has to be used in conjuction with the rcptcheck-overlimit.sh LF's script.